diowa/diowa.github.com/_posts/2014-03-22-using-one-carrierwave-image-uploader-with-dynamic-versions.md

 ---
 {% include JB/setup.html %}

 I was looking for a cleaner approach to manage models with different image versions.
 I came into [this awesome blog post](http://andreapavoni.com/blog/2012/3/using-one-carrierwave-image-uploader-with-different-sizes-on-several-models) by [Andrea Pavoni](http://andreapavoni.com/).
-I needed multiple, configurable processes so I extended and updated his work.
+I needed multiple, configurable processes so I extended and updated his excellent work.

 <!--more-->

 ### Update!
-October, 9th 2014
+November, 1st 2014
 Improved the code with an initializer.
-In this way we will not pollute models with image versions, we can use the same versions for multiple models but there is a little bit of separation.
+This fixes an edge case with Rails Admin (versions are not created when validations fails).
+Now we will not pollute models with image versions and we can use the same versions for multiple models but there is a little bit of separation as a drawback.

 We also improved the image uploader in order to provide progressive jpegs.

 #### image_versions_.rb (initializer)
 {% highlight ruby %}
-# better to always have a thumbnail version because it is used by Rails Admin

 APP_IMAGE_VERSIONS = {
   asset: {
     fill_1200x518: {
-      resize_to_fill: [1200, 518],
+      resize_to_fill: [1200, 518]
-      quality: 75
     },
     black_and_white: {
       resize_to_limit: [200, 200],
       desaturate: nil
-    },
-    thumbnail: {
-      resize_to_fill: [400, 172]
     }
   },
   gallery: {
     fill_800x600: {
       resize_to_fill: [800, 600]
-    },
-    thumbnail: {
-      resize_to_fit: [300, 300]
     }
   }
 }